YibinWu/Works-Show/README.md

 ## 2. Pose estimation for UAV landing

 The idea of this work is to fuse the UAV pose retrieved by detecting the landing marker with the MEMS IMU data to achieve precision, continuous and high rate positioning for UAV landing.
+The related paper was accepted by *Sensors*.
 The pose errors of the proposed system in one test are shown in following figures.
 <br/>